accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Performance tier__.
 Commonly they are extra data copies to balance reads, an SSD tier for caching (or also serves part of durability), PMEM staging area to absorb and sequentialize repeated random writes, plain memory caching, or in-memory DB that moves all computation to memory.
 When used as cache, SSD or memory can target small blocks rather than entire chunks from disk, see [Data caching section](.).
 Data organized in memory is more attached to indexes, unlike on disk, see [Data indexing section](.).

   * __Scaleout tier__.
 To cope with increasing volume and high throughput targets, data is __partitioned__, __replicated__, and work with __placement__ to serve from more machines. __Resource scheduling__ for heterogeneous job sizes, __load balancing__, and __migration__ follow the needs.
 See [Data partitioning section](.). __Consistency__ is always a problem.
-On single node it easily relies on CPU cache coherence, but scaleup is bottlenecked by CPU power/heat and cache coherence cost between too many cores.
+On single node it easily relies on CPU cache coherence, but scale-up is bottlenecked by CPU power/heat and cache coherence cost between too many cores.
 Coming to distributed systems, consistency of distributed transaction still incurs high networking cost, unless relaxing it with App level agreement.

 Essentially, query tier carries the most DB techniques when it wants to be performant, while durability/scaleout tiers are orthogonal from it and can be offloaded to a shared storage system, and performance tier is usually addressed by caching.
 We focus on query tier for data organization, and discuss performance/scaleout tiers in other sections.